Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 So, what should you do when you commit a microaggression?

-Tip #1: Take a breath and admit the mistake
+Tip #1: Take a breath and own up to the mistake

-You might feel embarrassed, defensive, and stressed — and this is all normal.
+You might feel embarrassed, defensive, and stressed — which is normal.

 The first thing you need to do is take a deep breath and calm yourself down.